Customer Service: 503-823-7770

 Will the Portland Water Bureau activate groundwater this summer?

 The Columbia South Shore Well Field is Portland’s secondary water supply.
-The well field has 26 wells in three aquifers that are capable of producing nearly 95 million gallons per day.The Portland Water Bureau normally performs a groundwater maintenance operation during summer drawdown of the Bull Run to ensure the wellfield is operational in the event it is needed for emergency supply.
-However in 2017, This operation was performed in February when the Bull Run was off-line to investigate Cryptosporidium detections.
+The well field has 26 wells in three aquifers that are capable of producing nearly 95 million gallons per day.The Portland Water Bureau routinely performs a groundwater maintenance operation to ensure the wellfield is operational in the event it is needed for emergency supply.
 The Portland Water Bureau will look to activate groundwater this summer if needed to supplement our drinking water supply.

 Should Portlanders expect water restrictions this summer?